pgavriel/uml_3d_race/README.md

     > roslaunch uml_3d_race gazebo.launch world:=[world filename excluding .world extension]

 * **spawn_robot.launch** - Assuming Gazebo is already running, this launch file will load the robot_description from a .xacro file, spawn the model into Gazebo with the given model_name and position, create a node to publish the spawn position (for resetting to), and adds a laser filter to remove infinite values from the frontal laser.
-To spawn a robot with a specified name and/or position:
+To spawn a robot with a specified name and/or position (example):
   > roslaunch uml_3d_race spawn_robot.launch model_name:=pioneer x:=5.0 y:=5.0 yaw:=3.14

 * **spawn_world.launch** - This launch file includes both gazebo.launch and spawn_robot.launch in order to load a gazebo world, and spawn a robot within it in just one file.
 The world file and robot spawn positions are sent to their respective launch files as arguments.
 You will notice that each levelx.launch file simply includes this launch file and specifies the relevant arguments, making it easy to launch specific configurations.
 Changing the default values of the arguments in this file is perfectly acceptable, but you can specify them in a command as well.